anoma/nspec/docs/architecture-2/ordering/consensus-homogeneous.md

 Non-byzantine correct acceptors are also called _honest_, _safe_, or _real_.

 **Learners** are agents who are interested in values decided by consensus on particular chains.
-As this is a Homogeneous Paxos, all learners are intersted in only one chain, and make the same failure assumptions.
+As this is a Homogeneous Paxos, all learners are interested in only one chain, and make the same failure assumptions.
 Their quorums are determined by the chain's protocol (e.g. proof of stake).

 ## Functionality

-Acceptors need to are aware of the learners and their quorums.
+Acceptors need to are aware of the learners and their quorums. __TODO__

 Values are agreed upon in rounds.